ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 The operational requirement testing uses the same testing framework used by the regression test, and therefore it is recommened that the user first read :numref:`Section %s <UsingRegressionTest>`.
-All the files in the subdirectories shown in :numref:`Table %s <RTSubDirs>` are relavant to the operational requirement test except that the ``opnReqTest`` script replaces ``rt.sh``.
+All the files in the subdirectories shown in :numref:`Table %s <RTSubDirs>` are relevant to the operational requirement test except that the ``opnReqTest`` script replaces ``rt.sh``.
 The ``tests/opnReqTests`` directory contains opnReqTest-specific lower-level scripts used to set up run configurations.